MarkAnderson166/andersonchain/README.md

 ## Introduction

 The Anderson Chain and associated crypto currency tokens (hereafter referred to as "marks") is a blockchain and crypto currency project created by Mark Anderson for Cosc301 - University of New England.
-A brief demonstration of the blockchain's core 'tamper-proof' functionality can be found at: < LINK TO YOUTUBE VIDEO I HAVEN'T MADE YET >
+A brief demonstration of the blockchain's core 'tamper-proof' functionality can be found at: <https://www.youtube.com/watch?v=XnggOjgr2_M>

 ### Server Hosting